CloudSecurityAlliance-DataSets/dataset-public-laws-regulations-standards/country/Germany/BSI-AI-C4/criteria.md

 4. Service components are recovered in reasonable time, by establishing backup plans, if needed.

-## RE-01 Resource Planning For Development Criterion
+## RE-01 Resource Planning For Development

 The planning of capacities and resources (technical and human) for the development and further improvement of the AI service is in line with PC-01 and follows the principles from Capacity Management - Planning (C5-OPS-01).

 The procedure must be documented according to PC-02.

 About the Criterion

 This criterion extends and builds on C5-OPS-01 as follows:
 In addition to resource planning for the operation of the AI service required by C5-OPS-01, this criterion covers resources for development, validation, testing and further improvement according to PF-07.

-## RE-02 Logging Of Model Requests Criterion
+## RE-02 Logging Of Model Requests

 The logging of requests should allow the backtracking of incidents and failures of the AI service to specific AI model(s).